-- Highly Conspicuous Uniform — Those yellow blazers.
+- Highly Conspicuous Uniform: Those yellow ABC Sports blazers.

-- Shout-Out — Colin Cowherd of ESPN Radio uses the "Spanning The Globe" audio clip to introduce his rapid-fire update segment of the same name.
+- Shout-Out: Fox Sports Radio host Colin Cowherd used the "Spanning the Globe" audio clip to introduce his rapid-fire update segment of the same name, while at ESPN Radio.

-- Spin-Off — The American Sportsman, The Pro Bowler Tour, and The Superstars were all spawned from Wide World.
+- Spin-Off: The American Sportsman, The Pro Bowlers Tour, and The Superstars were all spawned from Wide World.